j4yb1rd/DATA4380-IndividualProject/README.md

 ## How to reproduce results

-* In this section, provide instructions at least one of the following:
-   * Reproduce your results fully, including training.
-   * Apply this package to other data.
-For example, how to use the model you trained.
-   * Use this package to perform their own study.
-* Also describe what resources to use for this package, if appropirate.
-For example, point them to Collab and TPUs.

 ### Overview of files in repository

 * [Nilearn_fMRI.ipynb](https://github.com/j4yb1rd/DATA4380-IndividualProject/blob/main/Nilearn_fMRI.ipynb): The current notebook I am working in.